heikadog/zml/zml.md

 180. SexualizedPonies (@sexualizedpony.bsky.social), and phiner (@phiner.bsky.social) follow open zoophiles.
 181. ScarredLion (@scarredlion.bsky.social), joejoe (@joejoe4games.bsky.social), Kas (@boytiger.bsky.social), Pup Shadow (@woofpupshadowsf.bsky.social), and h1fur (@h1fur.bsky.social) follow open zoophiles.
 182. A Logical Thylacine (@logicthylacine.bsky.social) is an open zoophile.
 Even though the account is locked, their Twitter bio has a particular series of coded symbols that act as shorthand for their experiences with zoophilia, otherwise known as a "Zoo Code": (<https://archive.today/P1gjr>). _[It wasn't archived, but we should note the same code format was also on Thera's profile before it got suspended.]_ They also only follow open zoophiles.
-183. Cozmos Fox (@cozmosfox.bsky.social) and Queen Cozy Glow (@zooqueen.bsky.social) are open zoophiles.
+183. PumpyToy (@pumpytoy.bsky.social) and Queen Cozy Glow (@zooqueen.bsky.social) are open zoophiles.
 184. Edgyrat (@edgyrat.bsky.social), Fie (@wufiesluv.bsky.social), and BatSluTrue (@batsluslu.bsky.social) follow open zoophiles.
 185. The Trans Grinlin Queen (@nexiumnexus.bsky.social) is an open zoophile.
 186. beuterall (@beuterall.bsky.social) follows open zoophiles.